Hinzelmann: Legend

-An abridged version of the legend was printed by the Grimms (1816) as No. 75 "Hinzelmann" in their Deutsche sagen anthology, (Note: Grimms (1816) DS No. 75 "Hinzelmann" Translated by (Keightley 1828); (Keightley 1850).
+An abridged version of the legend was printed by the Grimms as No. 75 "Hinzelmann" in their Deutsche Sagen anthology, (Note: Grimms (1816) DS No. 75 "Hinzelmann" Translated by (Keightley 1828); (Keightley 1850).
 Also revised and reprinted in Boys..
 (1852) ed.
-Knight.) sourced solely from the book properly titled Der vielförmige Hintzelmann (1704), ascribed to Pastor Marquart (Marcqvart) Feldmann at Eickeloh who kept his day-book in the years 1584–1589.
+Knight.) sourced solely from the book properly titled Der vielförmige Hintzelmann (1704), ascribed to Pastor Marquart Feldmann at Eickeloh, who kept a diary covering the pertinent years of 1584–1589.

 According to this legend, the Hinzelmann ("Hintzelmann" in the original source) began haunting the castle Hudemühlen in Lower Saxony beginning in the year 1584.
 (Note: This is contradicted by the incident related below which shows the spirit must have been present before the Magdeburg conflict of 1550–1551.)
 First only its presence was felt from the banging noises.
 He then began to talk to servants in the castle, and when the humans began to grow accustomed and no longer feared him, began telling his personal details, that he was named Lüring, with a wife named Hille Bingels, (Note: Verified in 1704 book.) and that he used to live in the Bohemian Forest mountain range.
 (Note: Böhmerwald as specific geographical location is clearly given by Hans Watzlik (cf. also Lombroso).
 Grimm refers to both mountains "böhmischen Gebürg" and forest "Böhmer-Walde" and is followed by Keightley, but the Boys' Own Story-book version omits "mountain".)
 The copperplate engraving illustrates the spirit looking rather cherubic with a pair of feathered wings (see fig. right).

-The presence of the drove the lord of the Castle (Note: "Herr von H. (Hudemühlen)".) to remove himself to Hanover, but only temporarily as it turns out, because the poltergeist followed him in the guise of a "white feather" (cf. Willy Pogány's illustration above (Note: The copperplate illustrations in (Feldmann 1704) includes men traveling in coach towards a city.)).
+The presence of the spirit drove the lord of the Castle (Note: "Herr von H. (Hudemühlen)".) to remove himself to Hanover, but only temporarily as it turns out, because the poltergeist followed him in the guise of a "white feather" (cf. Willy Pogány's illustration above (Note: The copperplate illustrations in (Feldmann 1704) includes men traveling in coach towards a city.)).
 At an inn, the lord blamed the disappearance of his gold chain on the innkeeper's servants, but the sprite privately appeared and disclosed the whereabouts of the chain to be under the pillow.
 The lord, realizing the flight to be futile, immediately returned home.